Rabbits Road Press will reopen for free weekly Open Access sessions* from January 2018 between 2-7pm on the following Wednesdays:

-In order to use the equipment and make the most of the open-hours OOMK technicians offer individuals free 1:1 inductions any time during the drop-in hours.
-The induction session will introduce users to the workspace and equipment.
-During the induction, participants will have the opportunity to make and print a collage in two colours using the risograph machine and will be given 5 free copies to take home.
+The session are open to all, but under 18s must be accompanied by an adult.
+In order to use the equipment and make the most of the open-hours, OOMK technicians offer individuals free 1:1 inductions any time during the drop-in hours.
+An induction session, which takes approximately 45 minutes, will introduce users to the workspace and equipment.
+During the induction, participants will have the opportunity to make and print a design/collage in two colours using the risograph machine and will be given 5 free copies to take home.

 *If you would like to bring a group of more than 3 people to Rabbits Road Press please contact us in advance to book a private session, Open Access inductions are not suitable for groups because of limited staff numbers.
 If you have any questions please contact us at email@example.com.